palmenhq/palmenhq.dev-archived/source/_posts/self-taught-ecc-guide-part-1-what-it-is.md

 For the last few months I’ve spent some time learning about crypto (not the hype kind of crypto, just OG cryptography).
 In this blog series I will try to summarize my learnings so far.
 I’m far from an expert, especially when it comes to the math behind it all, but I figured I’ve learnt a lot and want to share those learnings.
 But please; use a well-known library (such as OpenSSL) for your crypto implementations - never roll your own crypto.
 With that said, knowing some theory behind it will help you greatly when using the libraries.

-The first part will mostly cover the theory that will enable you to actually understand what’s happening in the second, hands-on, part.
+The first part will mostly cover the theory that will enable you to actually understand what’s happening in {% post_link "self-taught-ecc-guide-part-2-hands-on" "the second" %}, more hands-on, part.
 I do recommend spending time with the theory before diving into the practical stuff, but feel free to skip ahead if you know some concepts already.

 ## Binary-formats Memory Refresh (don't skip me please)